EspressoLogicCafe/Examples/MigrationService/README.md

 ```
 ## Troubleshooting
 If you do not modify your scripts (MasterExport-1 or MasterImport-2) to reflect your TeamSpace username or password,
-the logon will fail and you will see a message like this below.
+the logon fails and you will see a message like this below.
 Make sure both export and import scripts reflect the accurate
 username and password for each additional TeamSpace.
 Also, make sure your target server is running and you
 have